Life Scope G9 (CSM-1901) Patient Monitor and Measurement Data Network from NIHON KOHDEN

 The purpose of the questionable module racks and old modules were there for the powerful association of Life Scope J with modular monitors in the minds of the intended audience (including foreign employees).
 It was a powerful way to get the audience to nod their heads when making claim that the Life Scope J is a modular monitor.

-Without offering a new network infrastructure for measurement data, connecting to the old module racks (from BSS-9800 modular monitor) is meaningless.
-This pretense can no longer be feigned after discontinuity of old module racks and associated modules without replacement.
+Without offering a new network infrastructure for measurement data, connecting to the old module rack was just a pretense, and can no longer be feigned after they were discontinued without replacement.

 There was no replacements for the discontinued module rack and modules

-The Input Unit and expansion box of Life Scope J bedside monitor is only the equivalence of Life Scope S modular monitor's Saturn module and extension.
-The rest of the other modules are being solved by using external device interface, a truly configured monitor.
+The Input Unit and expansion box of Life Scope J bedside monitor is only the equivalence of Life Scope S modular monitor's Saturn module and expansion boxes.

-Life Scope J bedside monitor has to depend on external device interface for expansion
+Life Scope J bedside monitor has to depend on external device interface for real expansion

 The Life Scope J (BSM-9101) Bedside Monitor is relying on using external device interface on the AY-920PA Input Unit or MU-910R Main Unit to third party devices, just like any configured patient monitor in the market.